PawCorp/walltaker/README.md

     "post_url": "https://static1.e621.net/data/5d/87/5d87428c4839b0dc7d585b87a25af61a.png", // Full size post image
     "post_thumbnail_url": "https://static1.e621.net/data/preview/5d/87/5d87428c4839b0dc7d585b87a25af61a.jpg", // Thumnail size post image
     "post_description": "", // E621 post description
+    "created_at": "2022-03-08T01:01:50.142Z", // Timestamp of link creation
+    "updated_at": "2022-03-13T21:39:01.828Z", // Timestamp of last update from the server (should be close to current time UTC, unless something went wrong)
-    "set_by": "name" // the username of the user who set the wallpaper (or null if anon) }
+    "set_by": "name", // the username of the user who set the wallpaper (or null if anon) "url": "https://walltaker.joi.how/links/1.json" // The url you used to get this response }
 ```